codebotx/cbrtl/content/posts/faq.md

 - **Technical Writers**: To aid in writing blog posts.
 - **Editors**: A second pair of eyes helps catch common mistakes in writing :)

-### Is this an official college club?
+## Is this an official college club?

 No.
 This is an entirely independent student initiative that is looking for active participation.
 A decentralized group of like-minded programmers.

-### Will there be exciting cash prizes?
+## Will there be events with cash prizes?

+No.
-No. And we want to be upfront about it.
+And we want to be upfront about it.
-Those of us who end up forming hackathon teams may earn some on their own, but we want to keep this community closeted to people who code because they like making fun stuff.
+We want to keep this community closed to people who code because they like creating.
 Of course, that is not to say we discredit any other motivation you may have.

 As such, we won't conduct any competitions with cash prizes for the foreseeable future.
-Other clubs (which are official) in our college do a great job at that regardless.
+Other clubs (which are official) in our college do a great (~~citation needed*~~) job at that regardless.

-### What kinds of events can I expect?
+## What kinds of events can I expect?

 Other than project showcases and on-demand code review sessions, we are open to other ideas.

 Not as much of an 'event' but you can expect group projects that will (hopefully) be active throughout.

-### I have some other questions, where can I ask?
+## I have some other questions, where can I ask?

-You're more than welcome on the mailing list, or in the discord server :grin:
+You're more than welcome on the mailing list, or in the discord server.